-The health care of the people is a central concern to us.
-In Ghana, there is a so-called cash and go system in the healthcare system.
+The health care of people is a central concern of ours.
+In Ghana, the health care system is based on cash and go.
 First the payment, then the treatment.
-If the patient has no money, he/she is not or insufficiently cared for.
+If the patient has no money, he will not be treated at all, or only insufficiently.

-Our team has experienced many situations in which even severely injured patients, in acute danger of loosing their life, have not been treated.
+Our team has experienced many situations in which even seriously injured patients in acute danger of death were not treated.
 As a registered pediatric nurse Bettina Landgrafe could not accept this situation and wanted to change something about it.

 Kyekyewere Health Center